vmware-tanzu/velero/site/content/docs/main/code-standards.md

 ## Adding a changelog

 Authors are expected to include a changelog file with their pull requests.
 The changelog file should be a new file created in the `changelogs/unreleased` folder.
+If your PR is for a released version of Velero, create the new file in the `changelogs/unreleased` folder in the release branch instead of on the main branch.
 The file should follow the naming convention of `pr-username` and the contents of the file should be your text for the changelog.